mattermost/docs/source/administration/config-settings.rst

 Bind Username
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The username used to perform the AD/LDAP search.
-This should be an account created specifically for use with Mattermost  Its permissions should be limited to read-only access to the portion of the AD/LDAP tree specified in the **Base DN** field.
-When using Active Directory, **Bind Username** should specify domain in ``DOMAIN/username`` format.
+This should be an account created specifically for use with Mattermost.
+Its permissions should be limited to read-only access to the portion of the AD/LDAP tree specified in the **Base DN** field.
+When using Active Directory, **Bind Username** should specify domain in ``"DOMAIN/username"`` format.
 This field is required, and anonymous bind is not currently supported.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"BindUsername": ""`` with string input.                                                                                  |